edvinv/named-js-regexp/README.md

 where name is group name and value is matched value.
 If same group name was defined multiple times and parameter all is false (default) then first (from left to right) not undefined value is returned.
 If parameter all is true then returned value is array of all matched values.

+`regexp.replace(text:string, replacement:string|function)`
+Works as String.prototype.replace.
+If parameter replacement is string you can also use named backreferences like `${name}`.
+If replacement is function it receives same parameters as they are defined in String.prototype.replace but `this` is set to matched object, similar to one returned by exec.

 `regexp.groupsIndices`
 Returns name/value mapper where name is group name and value is index that can be used to access matched value by index.